 To showcase events and information of interest to the Dutch Salesforce Community, in a concise and easy to digest fashion, but not to replicate information easily found elsewhere.

-There is a team of volunteers who help make this website what it is – mainly the people running all the events!
-We’d also like to shout out to the people out there who contribute in other ways, e.g. those who volunteer to create and maintain WordPress and beyond.
 This website is no one person’s effort, and amazing things happen when we come together.
-That said, responsibility lies with the editor-in-chief, and for this website that is Paul Ginsberg.
+There’s a team of volunteers who help make this website what it is – mainly the people running all the events.
+We also want to shout out the people who contribute in other ways, e.g. those who volunteer to create and maintain WordPress and beyond.
+On a technical note, responsibility lies with the editor-in-chief for our website, and that is Paul Ginsberg.